Martien1973/rAHNextract/README.md

 # rAHNextract
-Extract elevations of single points in The Netherlands from the Actueel Hoogtebestand Nederland (AHN) using the PDOK WCS/WFS geo services in R.
+Extract elevations of points in The Netherlands from the Actueel Hoogtebestand Nederland (AHN) using the PDOK WCS/WFS geo services in R.

 Works with AHN1, AHN2 and AHN3